dvingo/malli/docs/instrument-notes.md

 [] Add tests
   [x] Run existing tests (./bin/kaocha)
   [x] add malli.instrument.cljs tests
+  [] see if you can get thrown-with-msg? to work in cljs [] check the type of the exception

 There is a bug where if you start a clojurescript repl and then a clojure one the malli function schemas in the cljs side break - they may be broken in clj too, need to verify it.